Museum previews famous photos in Black History Month exhibit

-HUNTSVILLE, Ala. - An award winning filmmaker introduced the Huntsville Museum of Art's latest exhibit for Martin Luther King Jr weekend and Black History Month.
+HUNTSVILLE, Ala. - An award-winning filmmaker introduced the Huntsville Museum of Art's latest exhibit for Martin Luther King Jr. weekend and Black History Month.

 Jack Mitchell, creator of Harlem, Hollywood, Broadway: African-American Legends was known for many works of art, including photographs of famous black artists and performers during his lifetime.